Class Code

 - By the end of the course participants will be able to correctly demonstrate how to release the spinal cord mobility

-A TOTAL OF 3 hands-on classes in ANY of the following curriculums, in ANY combination: LDT, CST, VM/NM, or ML curriculi (except dissection classes).
+LDT1 OR A TOTAL OF 3 hands-on classes in ANY of the following curriculi, in ANY combination: Cranio-Sacral Therapy - CST (Upledger), Visceral Manipulation/Neural Manipulation (Barral) except dissection classes.

-Being in clinical practice, strong preparation in neuroanatomy, good proprioception, being able to use a subtle touch.
+Being in clinical practice, have strong preparation in neuroanatomy, good proprioception, and being able to use a subtle touch.

-Advanced practitioners with significant training and clinical experience in neuroanatomy and refined/fluid techniques may be eligible to take this workshop without pre-requisite classes (e.g. osteopathic classes, cranial biodynamic classes, etc.)
+Advanced practitioners with significant training and clinical experience in neuroanatomy and refined/fluid techniques may be eligible to take this workshop without pre-requisite classes (e.g., Osteopath, MD)

-If you think you may qualify, please fill up the "Application for Exception" to be submitted to the developer.
+If you think you qualify, please complete the "Application for Exception" to submit to the developer.

 The Reason for the prerequisite combinations

 The brain is a delicate and sentient structure.
-It is important to have advanced skills for this class, heightened sensitivity, and in-depth knowledge.
+Having advanced skills for this class, heightened sensitivity, and in-depth knowledge is important.

 We also strongly recommend taking a dialoguing class to enhance your practice as well as your personal growth, even if you have already qualified without these classes.
-Your dialoguing skills will be especially important in B3 when we work with the Autonomic Nervous System.
+Your dialoguing skills will be essential in B3 when we work with the Autonomic Nervous System.

-One CHI Dialoguing class Brain students have found very helpful is Heart Centered Therapy.
-There are elements of Heart Centered Therapy (HCT) that are important to know as you connect to brain tissue.
-HCT is a non-invasive modality that allows the practitioner to create a safe and sacred space and connect from the resonance field of their "heart".
+One CHI Dialoguing class Brain students have found beneficial is Heart Centered Therapy.
+Heart Centered Therapy (HCT) elements are important to know as you connect to brain tissue.
+HCT is a non-invasive modality that allows the practitioner to create a safe and sacred space and connect from the resonance field of their "heart."

 It prepares the practitioner to be an objective, compassionate witness to the process of patient-client.
-It empowers the facilitator to clear the emotional and spiritual component of trauma that may still be held in the tissue as well as the related dissonant patterns held by the family, ancestral and cultural lineage.
-These skills and principles have supported and imprinted this work and inherently enable us to more deeply understand the importance of a loving, respectful and conscious touch.
+It empowers the facilitator to clear the emotional and spiritual component of trauma that may still be held in the tissue, as well as the related dissonant patterns held by the family, ancestral, and cultural lineage.
+These skills and principles have supported and imprinted this work, enabling us to more deeply understand the importance of a loving, respectful, and conscious touch.

 It is of utmost importance that you prepare for this class as far in advance as possible.
 Many students feel it is never too early to begin the study of neuroanatomy structures.

-This DVD will show you structures such as the ventricular system, the brain parenchyma; the major components (nuclei) of the brain and spinal cord including corpus callosum, fornix, thalamus, putamen, globus pallidus, caudate nucleus, amygdaloid bodies, hippocampus, mamillary bodies, red nucleus, substantia nigra, pituitary, hypothalamus, cerebellum, and associated nuclei, cauda equina, conus medullaris, filum terminale internum and externum.
+This DVD will show you structures such as the ventricular system, the brain parenchyma; the major components (nuclei) of the brain and spinal cord, including the corpus callosum, fornix, thalamus, putamen, globus pallidus, caudate nucleus, amygdaloid bodies, hippocampus, mamillary bodies, red nucleus, substantia nigra, pituitary, hypothalamus, cerebellum, and associated nuclei, cauda equina, conus medullaris, filum terminale.

-It is recommended that you review some books such as "Netter's Atlas of Human Neuroscience" (see list of references below).
+You should review some books, such as "Netter's Atlas of Human Neuroscience" (see references below).

 Terminology

-We have provided a list of terms below you need to study before attending this course.
+We have provided a list of terms you need to study before attending this course.

 It is very important for you to be familiar with the following words and concepts.